 On the night before our second event, we released an infographic that I created using Piktochart, outlining the two free types of nutrition plans people were to receive if they joined before we opened.

 Two messages came in from people asking to join.
 There were also questions about the nutrition plan.
 Remember how we viewed questions as feedback?
 We turned these into major talking points during the event the following day as well.

-So we are asking a couple of favours.
+So we are asking a couple of favors.

 Can you all please share our event on your Facebook page: https://www.facebook.com/events/1606780959620355/

-Also if you could mention our registration event to the people you meet tomorrow.
+Also, can you mention our registration event to the people you meet tomorrow?

 Every little bit helps.

 Collect final registrations at our second event

 Our second event followed the same formula as the first, though with much better planning.
 Although the event was only one day, we had another 34 physical sign-ups.
 This brought our physical memberships up to 147 and digital sign-ups to 36.